linsyking/vg151-docs/docs/_sources/final/part1-2.rst.txt

 .. warning::

     It's better to avoid diamond problem when your are designing the hierarchy diagram.

+You can see :ref:`multiple-inheritance` for one example to deal with diamond problems.

 How to use a template?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^